kaisadilla/nunegal-backendDevTest/readme.md

+# Exercise
+The contents of the exercise can be found in the `some-market` folder, which is the Java Spring project that corresponds to _yourApp_.

 # Backend dev technical test
 We want to offer a new feature to our customers showing similar products to the one they are currently seeing.
 To do this we agreed with our front-end applications to create a new REST API operation that will provide them the product detail of the similar products for a given one.
 [Here](./similarProducts.yaml) is the contract we agreed.